Najmikeni/PineappleLeafDiseaseDetection/README.md

 # Pineapple Leaf Disease Detection via Image Processing

-This is my final year project 2023 created on Android Studio using the Java programming language and the detection model is created on Jupyter Notebook using the Python programming language.
+This is my final year project 2023 created on Android Studio using the Java (Back-End), XML (Front-End), and the detection model is created on Jupyter Notebook using Python.

 This project presents an innovative approach aimed at enhancing early detection and management of pineapple leaf diseases by integrating a Convolutional Neural Network (CNN) algorithm and importing it using TensorFlow lite into an android mobile.
 The CNN model achieved an impressive total accuracy of 98% in precisely classifying three types of pineapple leaf diseases: Leaf Spot, Mealybug Wilt, and Pink Disease.